 144 Pages, 8.00 x 10.00 x 0.40 in

 This is the first graphic novel adaptation of Lazarillo de Tormes, an anonymous sixteenth-century work that is credited with founding the literary genre of the picaresque novel.
 This genre includes not only works by Spanish authors like Miguel de Cervantes but also famous novels in English and American literature featuring the "anti-hero."

-This edition offers a new approach to old questions about a book that has puzzled readers and critics alike for centuries.
+This translated and modern retelling of Lazarillo de Tormes offers a new approach to old questions about a book that has puzzled readers and critics alike for centuries.
 Who was its mysterious author?
 Why did the Inquisition forbid this seemingly harmless book?
 Who read the book and how was it understood?
-These and other questions are recreated in the graphic novel, offering a broader vision of the fortunes and adversities that this book "lived" and how against all odds it became a literary classic.
+These and other questions are recreated in the graphic novel, offering a broader vision of the fortunes and adversities of a book that against all odds became a literary classic.

 A Brief Note on the English Translation

 "A most original and funny approach to on La Vida de Lazarillo de Tormes (155?), one of Spain’s most beloved novels.
 An intriguing book, at the intersection of classic and contemporary forms of literature, literary history, creative writing, translation, and literary scholarship."Reyes Coll-Tellechea, Professor of Latin American and Iberian Studies, University of Massachusetts Boston

 "Enriqueta Zafra and Jesús Mora have not only created a delightfully modern retelling of Lazarillo de Tormes, but they have also built into it a wonderful metaliterary discussion of both the history of the book itself and its critical reception."Bruce R. Burningham, Chair of Languages, Literatures, and Cultures, Illinois State University, and author of Tilting Cervantes: Baroque Reflections on Postmodern Culture